Using a Distribution to Find Probabilities In Exercises 11–26, fi... | Channels for Pearson+

 Poisson Distribution

-The Poisson distribution is used to model the number of events occurring within a fixed interval of time or space, given a known average rate of occurrence.
-It is particularly applicable for rare events, such as organ transplants, where the events are independent.
-The mean of the distribution corresponds to the average number of occurrences, making it suitable for calculating probabilities in this context.
+The Poisson distribution is a probability distribution that expresses the probability of a given number of events occurring in a fixed interval of time or space, given a known average rate of occurrence.
+It is particularly useful for modeling rare events, such as the number of immigrants arriving in an hour.
+The formula for the Poisson probability mass function is P(X=k) = (λ^k * e^(-λ)) / k!, where λ is the average rate, k is the number of occurrences, and e is Euler's number.

 Recommended video: